dan4thewin/FreeForth2/docs/FreeForth.md

 *   _very_ small: the executable is less than 16 kilobytes, and if you look inside, it's 40% binary code and 60% embedded source text
-*   _very_ fast: being so small, it surely fully runs inside the i386 on-chip cache memory (the fastest one); it instantly compiles compact and efficient native i386 code, _incrementaly_ i.e. you can edit/compile/execute code on the fly repeatedly, which is ideal for debugging and intensive testing
+*   _very_ fast: being so small, it surely fully runs inside the i386 on-chip cache memory (the fastest one); it instantly compiles compact and efficient native i386 code, _incrementally_ i.e. you can edit/compile/execute code on the fly repeatedly, which is ideal for debugging and intensive testing
 *   completely _free_: its public domain license is the most permissive, although you may want to pay me for custom developments or support